EnriqueKhai/Kevlar2/README.md

 50
 ```

-First, we are tell Kevlar2 that our new language is
+First, we tell Kevlar2 that our new language is called
-called "TypeScript", and that its files end with ".ts".
+`TypeScript`, and that its files end with `.ts`.
+Next,
-Next, we specify that TypeScript files require compilation
+we specify that TypeScript files require compilation by
-by giving it a compile command: `tsc <FILENAME>.ts`.
+giving it a compile command: `tsc <FILENAME>.ts`.
+Note
-Note that this compile command creates a JavaScript file.
+that this compile command creates a JavaScript file.
-Lastly, we tell Kevlar2 that our source file can be run
+Lastly, we tell Kevlar2 that our source code can be run
-using the `node <FILENAME>.js` command.
+(or tested) using the `node <FILENAME>.js` command.

-Here, the "FILENAME" string literal is just a token that
+Here, the `FILENAME` string literal is just a token that
 will be dynamically replaced with the actual filename
 during runtime.